agiessing/debiasedQR/README.md

 dqr2$avar   # estimate of the asymptotic variance of the debiased estimate
 ```

-Parallelized version of example 2.
+Parallelized version of previous example.

 ```R
 # EXAMPLE 3